RedWilly/no-u-honeypot/README.md

 Once the address is derived, consulting the block explorer will reveal an EOA that has some ERC-20 balance, but no underlying ether to cover the cost of taking the tokens out.

-Would-be attakers, now incensed in by the promise of free tokens, will attempt to donate a little ether to cover the cost of exfiltrating the tokens via the public mempool.
+Would-be attackers, now incensed in by the promise of free tokens, will attempt to donate a little ether to cover the cost of exfiltrating the tokens via the public mempool.

-However, **the attacker is smarter than they are**.
+However, **the deployer is smarter than they are**.

 They're monitoring the mempool for pending donations and will immediately backrun the donation transaction with a transfer to their own address.
 This allows the attacker to make off with the donation and for the ERC-20s to remain inside the EOA to tempt the next sucka.